 If you are traveling to Peru on your annual vacation there is so much to visit and do in this South American country, visit the North of Peru and the wonderful beaches.
-Travel further south to the ancient city of Chan Chan and see Señor de Sipan.
+Your Peru travel guide could be developed like this: Travel further south to the ancient city of Chan Chan and see Señor de Sipan.
 Travel south the central coast of Peru and you can visit the capital city of Lima, now famous for its cuisine.
 Further south from Lima experience the mysterious Nazca Lines, something that you will not see anywhere in the world.
 Travel to the highlands of Peru and wonder at the land of the Incas and the breathtaking Machu Picchu.
 However, at the southernmost part of Peru, you will encounter the lakeside town of Puno and the beautiful Lake Titicaca.
-If you have never heard of this lake and want to know more, then you may ask why is Lake Titicaca famous.
+If you have never heard of this lake and want to know why Lake Titicaca is famous, Machu Travel Peru will give you first-hand information.

 Answering the big doubt or curiosity